Canine Urinary Incontinence

 Other natural approaches to strengthen the bladder and also stimulate estrogen production

-may include accupressure or the use of homeopathic remedies to rebalance the body.
+may include acupressure or the use of homeopathic remedies to re-balance the body.

-your pet as this will increase his anxiety and make things worse.
+Don't scold your pet as this will increase his anxiety and make things worse, plus he/she is unaware of the unintentional leaking problem.

 botanical extracts and herbs including cranberry extract, marshmallow root, blueberry extract, vitamin C